Advocacy & Welfare

 • There are no time limits on complaints – we are here for you when you are ready.

-It is very important to submit a response before the due date and to contact us with enough time to help!
+It is very important to submit your appeal before the due date and to contact us with enough time to help!

 • Don’t panic, we’re here to help you.

-• You will need to start thinking about your draft (do not send without us) response and gathering your supporting documents.
+• You will need to start thinking about your draft appeal and gather your supporting documents – we recommend you do not send your appeal without speaking to us.

 Remission of Fees

-We have Independent Student Advocates who have experience helping students present the best case for a Remission of Fees application.
+Our Advocates have experience helping students present the best case for a Remission of Fees application.

 We are on your team, we are here to help you provide the best possible application.

-• You have 12 months after you withdraw, or the end of the trimester to apply.
+• You have 12 months after you withdraw or from the end of the trimester, to apply

 • Remember that each application relates to one trimester only

-If your application is approved, you will have your fees refunded (either directly or via HECS Help) and you will receive a withdrawal grade.
+If your application is approved, you will have your fees refunded (either directly or via HECS Help) and you will receive a withdrawal grade instead of a fail grade.

 Withdrawal without Academic Penalty